Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Additive decoders for disentanglement extrapolation

 Before introducing our formal definition of additive decoders, we introduce the following notation: Given a set $\gZ \subset \sR^{d_z}$ and a subset of indices $B \subset [d_z]$, let us define $\gZ_B$ to be the projection of $\gZ$ onto dimensions labelled by the index set $B$.
 More formally,

 Intuitively, we will say that a decoder is \textit{additive} when its output is the summation of the outputs of ``object-specific'' decoders that depend only on each latent block $\vz_B$.
 This captures the idea that an image can be seen as the juxatoposition of multiple images which individually correspond to objects in the scene or natural factors of variations (left of Figure~\ref{fig:one}).
-The following definition makes this precise and slightly more general by adding an extra invertible function $\sigma$ at the output.